Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 Answer:

-1) The Ob is the main river.
+1) Ob is the main river.

 3) Left tributary - Irtysh;

-4) InflowIorder - the Irtysh;IIorder - Ishim.
+4) InflowIorder - Irtysh;IIorder - Ishim.

-And now let's try to describe the river system of that river, whichparadise flows in your area.
+Now let's try to describe the river system of the river thatParadise flows in your area.

 The name of which river consists of a preposition and a number?(Pripyat.)

-I am a Siberian river
+I am a Siberian river,

 Wide and deep.

-Change the letter "e" to "y" -
+Change the letter “e” to “u” -

 I will become a satellite of the earth.

-(Lena - Luna.)
+(Lena - Moon.)

 You probably know me

-I am the hero of Pushkin's fairy tales.
+I am Pushkin's fairy tale hero.

 But if you change “I” to “n”,